 All students will have access to the UDO online platform, the Derby College Learning Resources Centre, the University of Derby library, and the College’s Moodle pages.

 All applicants must attend a PGCE/Cert Ed information session to receive details and an application pack.
 The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.

 You need evidence of:

-Recognition of Prior Learning for some modules in Year 1 may be available for applicants with existing Level 4 PTLLS or CTLLS/Certificate in Education and Training qualifications.
+Recognition of Prior Learning for some modules in Year 1 may be available for applicants with an existing Level 4 PTLLS or CTLLS/Certificate in Education and Training qualification.

 All applicants are subject to approval from the University of Derby.
 This course will only run with a minimum of 15 enrolments.

 You will study a range of modules over the two years which will include:

 Assessment is through coursework and an exciting range of assessment methods is used.
 These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations and academic poster presentations.
 All assessment methods have been designed to focus on skills specific to the professional teacher while incorporating key transferable skills.